Magnolia Oil & Gas Corporation (NYSE:MGY): It’s all about numbers this morning

 Sponsored

-Further, it is important to consider MGY stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 2.74.Likewise, its price to free cash flow for the last twelve months stands at 6.37.
-MGY’s price to book ratio for the most recent quarter was 2.47, resulting in an 6.66 price to cash per share for the period.
+Further, it is important to consider MGY stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 2.69.Likewise, its price to free cash flow for the last twelve months stands at 6.26.
+MGY’s price to book ratio for the most recent quarter was 2.49, resulting in an 6.54 price to cash per share for the period.

 How does Magnolia Oil & Gas Corporation (MGY) stock rate among analysts?
 Buy, sell, or hold?